Skip to content

 6. You can change the destination anytime — the QR code stays the same

 QRLynx's redirect server resolves in under 50ms, so users don't notice any delay.
 The scan data is logged before the redirect happens.
+With over 2 billion smartphone users expected to scan QR codes by 2025 (Juniper Research), fast redirect speed is critical for user experience.

 Learn more about what you can track with QR code analytics.